Universities

 Teaching at the universities listed here takes place in English, which is why you should prove your English language skills with an official language certificate such as the TOEFL or IELTS.
 Knowledge of Italian at language level B2 is desirable, but not obligatory for the application.
 However, in order to be able to communicate well with patients and local people during your practical assignments at the hospital, you should have the motivation to acquire Italian language skills during your studies.

-You may be able to find a study location with a lower entry hurdle in our overview of countries in which a Medical studies with a specialist baccalaureate is possible.
+You may be able to find a study location with a lower entry hurdle in our overview of countries in which a Studying medicine with a specialised baccalaureate is possible.

 How is the medical degree programme structured in Italy?